-IOTE: All the existing reclaimed natural stone is to be re-used on site where possible.
-Sample panels if the stone are to be prepared by the main contractors & inspected by officers of the DMBC Conservation expertment prior to its inclusion in the re-build a re-furtishment of plots 1,2, 10, 11 & 12 & prior to the conservational of any other vote or side.
+NOTE: All the existing reclaimed natural stone is to be re-used on site where possible.
+Sample panels of the stone are to be prepared by the main contractors & inspected by officers of the DMBC Conservation Department prior to its indusion in the re-build as re-build site full states and the stone store and an ormanecement of any other work on site.

-All existing rendered areas are to have the render removed & the undefining natural stone cleaned & repointed.
-The existing asbestos roof & wall diadding is to be removed by specialists.
+All existing rendered areas are to have the render removed & the underfining natural stone cleaned & repointed

-e developers & their contractors are to ensure that all the existing building is retained.
-Any partial demolition quired must only be carried out following consultations & agreement with the DMBC Conservation Department.
+The developers & their contractors are to ensure that all the existing building is retained.
+Any partial demolition required must only be carried out following consultations & agreement with the DMBC Conservation Department